gibbok/myvar/website/content/cloudflare/understanding-cloudflare-headers-for-security-and-performance.md

 ## X-Robots-Tag: noindex

 Prevents search engines from indexing your site.
-Useful for staging domains, previews, or private environments where you don’t want content appearing in search results.
+This rule applies to the `*.pages.dev` domain, which is the default preview domain where Cloudflare Pages deployments are accessible.
+This ensures your preview and staging environments don't appear in search results, while your production custom domain remains indexable.

 ## X-Frame-Options: DENY

 Blocks your site from being embedded inside iframes.
 This protects against clickjacking attacks.
+Note: This is redundant with `frame-ancestors 'none'` in CSP but included for older browser compatibility.

 ## X-Content-Type-Options: nosniff